SiddhaK17/US-States-Geog-Quiz-Game/README.md

 # 🗺️ U.S. States Geography Quiz Game

-An **interactive Python-based educational game** that challenges players to test and expand their knowledge of U.S. geography.
-By combining **data visualization, geospatial coordinates, and real-time user interaction**, the game transforms traditional learning into an engaging, visually intuitive experience.
+An **interactive Python based educational game** that challenges players to test and expand their knowledge of U.S. geography.
+By combining **data visualization, geospatial coordinates, and real time user interaction**, the game transforms traditional learning into an engaging, visually intuitive experience.

 ---

 ## 📖 Overview

-The **U.S. States Geography Quiz Game** is a **data-driven educational tool** designed to help users memorize the names and locations of all 50 U.S. states.
+The **U.S. States Geography Quiz Game** is a **data driven educational tool** designed to help users memorize the names and locations of all 50 U.S. states.
 Leveraging Python’s **Turtle Graphics** for visualization and **Pandas** for dataset manipulation, the project integrates fun with functional learning.

 Players are prompted to guess the names of states, which are then dynamically rendered at their correct geographical positions on a **blank U.S. map**.
 Beyond entertainment, the project demonstrates the seamless fusion of **data science principles, geospatial mapping, and interactive programming**.

-This project is not just a quiz — it is a **learning platform** built to showcase how simple datasets can be transformed into engaging **graphical applications**.
+This project is not just a quiz, it is a **learning platform** built to showcase how simple datasets can be transformed into engaging **graphical applications**.

 ---